steverusso/bigtech.fail/website/content/events/youtube-removes-rose-icke-ii/index.md

 > Rose was also critical of YouTube, a platform he has worked with for more than eight years, for talking to the press without giving London Real any explanation about why the video was removed.
 >
 > "You tell the BBC you're going to take my video off and why but you don't tell me," Rose said.
 "I still don't know why."

+For Brian Rose and David Icke, this was just the beginning, as starting the very next day, they would see [content being removed](/events/london-real-gets-content-removed-from-several-major-platforms/) from several major platforms.